tomchor/pymicra/README.md

 This package is licensed under GNU General Public License V3.0 (http://choosealicense.com/licenses/gpl-3.0/)

 ## Main Features
-Currently, this is what pymicra does:
+Currently, this is a sum up of what pymicra does:

-  - Reading and understanding micrometeorological data in virtually any column-separated ASCII format (thanks to pandas).
+  - Reading, separating and understanding micrometeorological data in virtually any column-separated ASCII format (thanks to pandas).
   - Quality control methods (max and min values check, spikes, reverse-arrangement test and etc).
   - Rotation of coordinates (2D).
   - Detrending of data in the most common ways (block averages, moving averages and polynominal detrending).